 So that’s it.
 Hard as it is to wrap your head around it, that’s what’s killing us.
 Something that might as well be a string of letters printed on a sheet of paper, looking for a photocopier.
 It seems meaningless, doesn’t it?
 The damnable things exist purely to exist.
 Nothing more.

 I try not to let it depress me, how random it all is.
 Some bat leaves its cave somewhere, this time apparently in China, then somehow transmits some of its pathogenic hitch-hikers into something else that the virus, as luck would have it, can also use for reproduction.
 Maybe the cells of a pig will be compatible, or a chicken, or some other animal that people eat.
 This is how, eventually, something that used to sit inside the guts of an unlikely vector for human disease, like a nasty bug-eating thing with leathery wings that spends most of its time hanging upside-down in some remote cavern, can find its way into our systems.
 Once on board, it may give us head colds, or may drop us dead in our tracks, hemorrhaging blood out of every orifice, or drowning in our own bodily fluids.
 It may be the sort of virus that can only pass from person to person through intimate contact, or it might be the kind that can get sneezed out and then linger, biding its time, on a smooth surface where it can be scraped up by a random hand a few hours later.
 It may present immediately, or it may hang around in the host for a few weeks, producing no symptoms, but still grinding out copies that get passed on by the unsuspecting carrier.
-It’s all just a spin of an extremely dangerous biological roulette wheel, and so it has been since anything we might judge to be alive was making its blind way through the silt at the bottom of the first habitable sea.
+It’s all just a spin of an extremely dangerous biological roulette wheel, and so it has been since long before anything we might judge to be an animal was making its blind way through the silt at the bottom of the first habitable sea.

 Meanwhile here I sit, an almost inconceivably complex organism made of literally trillions of constituent parts – it was recently calculated that a human body may be composed of as many as 37 trillion individual cells – each one of them representing on its own a quantum leap beyond the sorry little strand of ribonucleic acid that somehow designed itself to work its way into my body.
 Big, fat, dumb, and happy, I may think of myself as special.
 After all, I can think, and feel, and have a conscious appreciation of what I am, and where I fit in the scheme of creation – I can look up at the stars at night, and wonder.
 No matter.
 It’s neither here nor there to the invaders if I cry when I listen to Beethoven’s Fifth Piano Concerto, or revel in the beauty of a sunset over the ocean.
 In fact nothing, nothing at all, not malice, or hunger, or even the drive to live, can be attributed to the minuscule clump of genetic material that will bring me down, so tiny that it takes an electron microscope to even see one.
 It’s just code.
 It’s barely even a thing.
 It isn’t even pitiless.
 It just is.